data-apis/array-api/spec/API_specification/linear_algebra_functions.md

 -   **out**: _Tuple\[ &lt;array&gt;, ... ]_

-    -   a named tuple whose first element has the field name `c` and is an array containing the Cholesky factors for each square matrix.
+    -   a namedtuple whose first element must have the field name `c` and must be an array containing the Cholesky factors for each square matrix.
 The array containing the Cholesky factors must have the same data type and shape as `x`.

 (function-cross)=
 ### cross(x1, x2, /, *, axis=-1)